Functor morphing and representations of automorphism groups of modules: Automorphism groups of finite modules as algebraic structures over

 \subsection{Some constructible maps}

 We begin by proving that $W$ is self dual in $\Rep(\Aut_R(M))$.
 This can also be done directly, using character theory, but we prefer to do this using the language of constructible maps.
-Consider then the following constructible maps:
+Consider then the following constructible maps (read from bottom to top):

 These maps are given explicitly by